Washington King

 Washington King (October 5, 1815 – August 27, 1861) was the 15th mayor of St. Louis, Missouri, serving from 1855 to 1856.

 Mayor King was a passenger on the Pacific Railroad excursion train that crashed through the temporary bridge over the Gasconade River on November 1, 1855.
 He was badly cut in the accident.
-Subsequently he declared a day of mourning for the victims.
+Subsequently, he declared a day of mourning for the victims.

-He is buried in Bellefontaine Cemetery in St. Louis.